rodekruis/data-service-catalogue/docs/payment/payment.md

 ### Export payment reports

 !!!
-Important "Who can perform actions in this page ?"
+Important "Who can perform actions in this page?"
     Finance Manager and Finance Officer roles can perform actions and view this page.
     Additional users may be granted only **View** permission on this page.
 [Learn more about Users & Roles](../users/users-roles-page.md)

 ___